CAACNY’s Scholarships Support Local Students

-Ruth Dales ’37 Memorial Scholarship—The Ruth Dales ’37 Scholarship is the third scholarship to be endowed at Cornell by CAACNY.
-Each is an endowment of $50,000 which provides perpetual scholarship assistance to undergraduate students from Central New York.
+Ruth Dales ’37 Memorial Scholarship—The Ruth Dales ’37 Scholarship has an endowment of $50,000 that provides perpetual scholarship assistance to undergraduate students from Central New York.
 Ruth was an active Cornell alumnus who held leadership roles in both CAACNY and the Cornell Women’s Club of Syracuse.
 She was also the chair of the Cornell Alumni Admissions Ambassador Network for many years.
 Ruth passed away December 10, 2004.

 Cornell Tradition—The Cornell Tradition, an alumni-endowed program that recognizes and rewards outstanding undergraduates, is a contemporary expression of the founder’s vision.
 The program awards approximately 550 fellowships each year to students who demonstrate significant work experience, campus and/ or community service, and academic achievement.
 Through The Cornell Tradition, students make meaningful contributions to campus life that will enhance their own education and those of generations to come.
 True to the founder’s ideals, the Tradition supports the development of fellows into well-rounded, productive members of society who will serve as the role models and leaders of tomorrow.